IMTS CONTROL HEADS

 Shown below is the version of the Secode IMTS head with a DTMF style pushbutton dial.
 Note that most IMTS terminals were not equipped to handle DTMF tones, so roaming was probably more limited with this model.
 The woodgrain contact paper, iconic of the 1970's, has dried up and fallen off the housing of this one, which was configured for use with a GE Executive II UHF mobile telephone package.
 The rather large rocker switch on the left side is to set the lighting brilliance at "full" or "half

-Glenayre, a Canadian based company, began producing aftermarket digital control heads for existing equipment in the early 1970's, starting with the GL-1400 head (photo needed!) which was MTS only with outscan.
+Glenayre, a Canadian based company, began producing aftermarket digital control heads for existing equipment in the early 1970's, starting with the GL-1400 head (see Chapter 7) which was MTS only with outscan.
 The GL-1400 looked almost identical to the GL-2000.
 Outscan was the capability of finding a free channel in the MTS mode.
 The 1400 was followed by the GL-2000, and later the GL-2020, followed by the GL-2021.
 The 2021 has extra features but otherwise appears identical to the 2020.
 In the 1980's, Glenayre would offer a combination cellular/IMTS telephone which consisted of their GL-3000 control head, mated to Spilsbury VHF equipment and Glenayre manufactured cellular equipment..
 The Glenayre aftermarket heads were extremely popular in the 1980's, usually replacing rotary dial heads on older Motorola and GE "MJ" IMTS equipment and for converting older duplex MTS-only equipment to full featured IMTS.
 Glenayre heads were available in black and an off-white.
-Glenayre ceased marketing IMTS equipment in the 1990's although they still marketed Autotel equipment in Canada (Autotel is a proprietary format similar to IMTS and used only in Canada.)
-Glenayre also manufactured equipment intended for formats other than IMTS, for the Canadian markets.
+Glenayre ceased marketing IMTS equipment in the 1990's although they still marketed Autotel equipment in Canada (Autotel is a proprietary 1980's Canadian format that was actually closer to AMPS than IMTS and used only in Canada, but see below.)

 Shown below is a white GL2000 installed in a Z-28 Camaro in 1984, courtesy Lance from Las Vegas: